1. Am I eligible for the OPSRP disability program?

 20. What if I have received unemployment benefits during the same months I qualify for OPSRP disability benefits?

-You must report unemployment benefits received to PERS and report your disability retirement allowance received from PERS to the Employment Department.
+You must report unemployment benefits received to PERS and report your disability benefit received from PERS to the Employment Department.

 21. If I am approved for the OPSRP Disability Program, can I request a distribution of my IAP account?